-There are three syllabus options available in Canvas.
+There are two syllabus options available in Canvas.
 Click on the links below for more information about each method:

 We recommend you use Canvas's Syllabus page, which is similar to uploading a Word document/PDF file, except it is more interactive for students.
 For example, students can click on specific assignment titles and be taken to that Assignment page in Canvas because the "Course Summary" section of the page automatically syncs with all the assignments and the course calendar to display assignment dates and course events.